mever-team/FairBench/docs/index.md

 y = [1, 1, 0, 0, 1, 0, 1, 1, 0]
 yhat = [1, 1, 1, 0, 0, 0, 0, 1, 0]

-# one way to unpack sensitive attributes into dimensions
+# one of the patterns to unpack sensitive attributes into dimensions
 s = fb.Dimensions(fb.categories @ s)

 # a fairness report for base measures (all applicable to the